Board of Directors

 Mark Mulroe is Vice President of A Safe Haven LLC.
 Mark holds positions on several industry and professional associations and committees and is an active member of several committees that address the needs of the homeless, including veterans and correctional populations.

-President /CEO of Safer Foundation
+Vice President at the Safer Foundation